-- Ensure that teachers complete lesson plans relevant to targeted TEKS and objectives of assessment instruments administered under Subchapter B, Chapter 39 TEC addressed during tutorial sessions. - Ensure that low performing student attendance is entered on a daily basis via eSchoolPlus, the District mandated electronic gradebook, and/or eSchoolPlus. - Oversee processes for the verification of low performing student attendance and/or grades. - Conduct classroom observations to monitor the delivery of high-quality supplemental instructional services for low performing students. - Issue each tutorial teacher an original timesheet and ensure that the teacher(s) are signing in and out in accordance with the BISD Payroll Department Timesheet Instructions. - Submit an original Payroll Timesheet Supplemental Duty Composite form as a cover for all the timesheets.
-Ensure that all tutorial teachers are listed on the composite form, verify that there is an original timesheet for each tutorial teacher, and confirm that all appropriate signatures have been obtained prior to submission. - Ensure that the Supplemental Duty Composite sheet and corresponding employee timesheets are submitted according to the Supplemental Duty Composite Payroll Schedule.
-Timesheets not submitted on a timely basis or missing signatures will result in delay of payment.
+- Ensure that teachers complete lesson plans relevant to targeted TEKS and performance objectives administered under Subchapter B, Chapter 39 TEC addressed during tutorial sessions. - Ensure that student attendance is entered on a daily basis in the district's school management system.
+In addition, grades are to be recorded in the District's approved grading Program. - Oversee processes for the verification of low performing student attendance and/or grades. - Conduct classroom observations to monitor the delivery of high-quality supplemental instructional services for students.

+- Ensure each extended/week/year teacher clocks in after their regular contract time and clocks out at the approved program schedule. - Submit an original Payroll Timesheet Supplemental Duty Composite form as a cover for all the timesheets.
+Ensure that all tutorial/extended day teachers are listed on the composite form, verify that there is an original timesheet for each tutorial/extended day teacher, and confirm that all appropriate signatures have been obtained prior to submission. - Ensure that the Supplemental Duty Composite sheet and corresponding employee timesheets are submitted according to the Supplemental Duty Composite Payroll Schedule.
+Timesheets not submitted on a timely basis or missing signatures will result in a delay of payment.

-After the tutorial program has been completed, the Dean of Instruction and/or Principal's Designee shall:
+After the tutorial/extended day program has been completed, the Dean of Instruction and/or Principal's Designee shall:

-- Submit the final Supplemental Duty Composite form and Payroll Timesheets according to the Supplemental Duty Composite Payroll Schedule. - Ensure that all attendance and/or grade sheets are submitted, verified, and signed by each tutorial teacher to maintain documentation of supplemental instructional services rendered to low performing students. - Ensure that all tutorial lesson plans are current and up to date and reflect materials or instructional strategies being used in order to assure proper documentation of supplemental instructional services rendered to low performing students. - Maintain documentation of sample activities, strategies, and/or assessments utilized to address targeted TEKS and objectives of assessment instruments administered under Subchapter B, Chapter 39 TEC during the tutorial program. - Teachers and students will be surveyed at the end of the tutorial cycle for program effectiveness and suggestions for program improvement.
-Results will be utilized to improve and/or modify tutorials as needed and reported to the appropriate Federal Programs Department. - A certification form stating the duration of the program will be signed by each tutorial teacher upon completion of the program.
-A copy will be kept on file and the original will be submitted to the Federal Programs Department. - Ensure that all previously mentioned documentation is submitted, by teachers and/or office staff for teachers at the end of the tutorial cycle.
+- Submit the final Supplemental Duty Composite form and Payroll Timesheets according to the Supplemental Duty Composite Payroll Schedule. - Ensure that all attendance and/or grade sheets are submitted, verified, and signed by each tutorial teacher to maintain documentation of supplemental instructional services rendered to low performing students. - Ensure that all tutorial/extended day lesson plans are current and up to date and reflect materials or instructional strategies being used in order to assure proper documentation of supplemental instructional services rendered to low performing students. - Maintain documentation of sample activities, strategies, and/or assessments utilized to address targeted TEKS and objectives of assessment instruments administered under Subchapter B, Chapter 39 TEC during the tutorial program. - Teachers and students will be surveyed at the end of the tutorial/extended day cycle for program effectiveness and suggestions for program improvement.
+Results will be utilized to improve and/or modify tutorials/extended day as needed and reported to the appropriate Federal Programs Department. - A certification form stating the duration of the program will be signed by each tutorial/extended day teacher upon completion of the program.
+A copy will be kept on file and the original will be submitted to the Federal Programs Department. - Ensure that all previously mentioned documentation is submitted, by teachers and/or office staff for teachers at the end of the tutorial/extended day cycle.